fatimamahate/make_the_grade/README.md

 Make The Grade is an application useful for students and teachers.
 Students (or users as in the code) can input their target grade and scores for the latest assessment.
 Make The Grade is designed so that students input their scores as soon as they recieve them.
 It allows users to look through the grades throughout the year and means they no longer have to find exam papers since all scores will be inputted.

 Make The Grade is primarily for UK users, based on have 3 terms in the year and each term split in half.
 Each half-term may have an assessment.
-This can be manually changed in the Google Sheet.
+This can be manually changed in the Google Sheets if needed.

-Teachers can also benefit, since it will reduce their workload since students are responsible for submitting scores.
-Students will have an overview of the assessments they have completed and can encourage students to work towards their target.
+Teachers can also benefit, since it will reduce their workload.
+Students are responsible for submitting scores.
+Students will have an overview of the assessments they have completed and it can encourage students to work towards their target.
 The application will also encourage a sense of responsibility since grades cannot be changed by the student themselves.

 Teachers receive a School ID which is unique to that particular school.
 The School ID can be shared with students along with their own unique User ID.
-Both the School ID and User ID are meant to be kept secret so only those who schools who have 'subscribed' to the Make The Grade service can access it.
-Furthermore, this ensures data cannot be mixed about and people who are not 'subscribers' of the service cannot access the service with random numbers.
+Both the School ID and User ID are meant to be kept secret so only those who are in schools who have 'subscribed' to the Make The Grade service can access it.
+Furthermore, this ensures data cannot be mixed about and people who are not 'subscribers' of the service cannot access the service.

 All of the data regarding each student- as well as each school is stored in Google Sheets.

 ## Contents

 * User Experience
 * Pre-requisites
 * Features
 * Design
 * Technologies Used
 * Testing
 * Deployment
 * Credits
 * Acknowledgements

 ## User Experience
 Users of the application should be able to: